mikesigs/academic-kickstart/content/home/about.md

 # Biography

 I've been doing software development for over ten years now.
 I've stayed pretty focused on .NET, building business apps with ASP.NET at the core.
 I spent a few years quite enamoured with Angular.JS, striving to be a unicorn, full-stack dev.
-More recently I've just been digging the backend, building microservice-based applications with NServiceBus in AwS.
+More recently I've just been digging the backend, building microservice-based applications with NServiceBus in AWS.

 One thing's for sure, I have a passion for learning, and a true love for code.
 I am happiest when exploring the nitty-gritty details of some new shiny technology, yet even moreso when sharing my knowledge with others.